If you avoid dentistry because of fear or anxiety, minor oral health concerns can worsen and eventually require extensive dental work.

 Patients With a Sensitive Gag Reflex

 Some patients naturally have a more sensitive gag reflex, which can make it difficult to endure any kind of dental procedure.
-The sedation methods available at our Valdosta practices can dull your gag reflex, enabling our dentists to complete treatment as quickly and efficiently as possible.
+The sedation methods available at our Valdosta practice can dull your gag reflex, enabling our dentists to complete treatment as quickly and efficiently as possible.

 Patients Sitting Through Long Procedures

 We can make sedation available during any procedure, but it's most often utilized during more involved treatments like dental implant surgery.
-Nitrous oxide or oral sedation can help you sit calmly through longer procedures, which in turn helps our dentists perform the best work possible.
+Nitrous oxide or oral conscious sedation can help you sit calmly through longer procedures, which in turn helps our dentists perform the best work possible.

 Ask Us About Sedation Dentistry Contact Advanced Dental Care Today

 The dentists of Advanced Dental Care in Valdosta, GA, have been voted "Best Dentist in South Georgia" for 11 years in a row.
 We do it all at our two convenient locations, from basic cleanings and exams to cosmetic dentistry, dentures, and dental implants.
-Patient comfort is always our number one priority, which is why we're happy to offer sedation dentistry to patients of all ages.
+Patient comfort is always our number-one priority, which is why we're happy to offer sedation dentistry to patients of all ages.

+"What an incredible experience."
 5-Star Reviews From Our Patients

 What an incredible experience, office staff were polite, courteous and professional.
 I was seen within minutes of my scheduled appointment time.
 Lauren Conine was my hygienist, she explained in detail and in laymen terms the exams and procedures she would be doing.
 What a wonderful and personable young woman (with a wicked sense of humor).
 She made me feel at ease as soon as I sat down and her main concern was limiting any discomfort.
 Advanced Dental is so fortunate to have her.
 Dr. Woodward is the epitome of professionalism, he also explained in detail a comprehensive treatment plan, options and costs and was interested in my comments and concerns.
 Would recommend Advanced Dental without reservation.View on Google